Astolat Dollhouse Castle: Interior decoration

 The interior spaces include miniature fittings and furniture most of which are antique, hand-crafted, and one-of-a kind.
-Some are even artifacts from Pompeii.
+Some are even artefacts from Pompeii.
 Other furnishings, and ancillary art includes sculptures, original oil paintings, portrait miniatures, hand sewn tapestries, carved wood moldings, chandeliers, sconces, framed mirrors, and accessories.
 These include miniature inlaid marble bathrooms, parquet floors, gold chandeliers, hand etched wood panels, and pieces made of gold.

 Most of the interior furnishings and artwork are original and were purchased at auctions from private collectors, or commissioned from known miniaturists and artisans.
 Such artists include Eric Pearson, George Becker, Warren Dick, Laurel Coulon, Mary McGrath, among others.
 The lighting features fully illuminate all areas of Astolat and separate day and night-time lighting systems automatically adjust based on the time of day.

+Ownership

+The Astolat Dollhouse Castle was acquired by collectors Michael and Lois Freeman in 1996 and moved to the Tee Ridder division of the Nassau County Museum of Art in Roslyn Harbor, New York, US.
+Freeman is an avid collector of dollhouses and since her acquisition of the Astolat Dollhouse Castle she has continually upgraded its interiors with additional one-of-a-kind antique miniatures, tiny antique furniture, and paintings in addition to those that already existed within the structure.
+There are reportedly now about 30,000 miniatures pieces in the Astolat Dollhouse Castle collection, but only about 10,000 are displayed at any one time.
+The inventory is rotated.

+The Astolat Dollhouse Castle was on rare public display at the Time-Warner Center at Columbus Circle, New York City, from 12 November to 8 December 2015.
+All proceeds from this exhibition benefited charities for children, including St Jude's Children's Hospital, Orphans International, and others.

 Critical reception

 On rare public display at the Time-Warner Center in New York City 2015, from 10 November until 4 December for the exclusive purpose of raising money on behalf of children's charities.
 Approximately 7,000 people per day attended not including special events.

 "The Castle is worth so much because of the structure itself," said Paula Gilhooley, the museum's curator.
 Furthermore, "Astolat is one of the finest miniature structures in the world exhibiting a rare combination of sculpture, art, engineering and detail that sets it apart from anything in existence to date."
 Astolat "is a massive feat of construction and when you see it, it will leave you absolutely speechless".

 In 2006, a photo presentation of the Astolat Dollhouse Castle was released courtesy of the Nassau County Museum of Art, an updated version released in 2009 showed some of the upgraded interior furnishings and acquisitions, and a video presentation that previewed a charity tour of the dollhouse.